nathtiekk/tp/docs/DeveloperGuide.md

 **Extensions**

 -   2a.
 No clients match the specified tags.
     -   2a1.
-System shows “No clients found for the selected tags.”
+System shows "No clients found for the selected tags."

 ---